Hom complexes of graphs whose codomains are square-free: Acknowledgement

 \section{Acknowledgement}

 The author was supported in part by JSPS KAKENHI Grant Numbers JP23K12975.
 The author thanks Soichiro Fujii, Kei Kimura and Yuta Nozaki for fruitful discussion.
 In particular, the discussions with them were important for coming up with the formulation of Theorem 1.2.
 The author also thanks Shun Wakatsuki for useful comments.
+The author is grateful to the anonymous referees for their helpful comments, which improve the readability of the manuscript.